bagasta/backend-langchain/README.md

         }
       }'
 ```
 The backend builds a LangChain **tool-calling agent** capable of invoking multiple tools in sequence.
 Only `conversational-react-description` and `chat-conversational-react-description` types are accepted; other `agent_type` values (e.g., `openai-functions`) will raise an error.
+If Gmail tools are included, the response also contains an `auth_urls.gmail` login link for granting access.

 Run the agent by ID:
 ```bash